freerange/site/soups/people/chris-lowis.snip.markdown

-Chris discovered Ruby as an alternative to a mess of shell scripts and Perl that he was using while working as a researcher at the [German Aerospace Center][dlr].
-Learning Rails distracted him during his PhD at the [University of Southampton][isvr] but eventually led to a job as a developer and researcher at [BBC Music][bbc-music] and later [BBC R&D][bbc-rd].
-He spent three and a half years running the data science team at [FutureLearn][futurelearn] before joining his friends at GFR in early 2017.
+Chris started his career as an acoustical engineer working for the [German Aerospace Center][dlr] and completing a PhD at the [University of Southampton][isvr].
+He joined the BBC in 2009 and worked in the Radio and [Music][bbc-music] and [Research and Development][bbc-rd] departments - building things such as the BBC Introducing website, voice-controlled games for children, automated metadata tools for the the World Service archive and a Web Audio-powered recreation of the Radiophonic Workshop.
+Chris left the BBC in 2014 and joined [FutureLearn][futurelearn] - the Open University-funded MOOC platform.
+There he founded and managed the Data Science team.
+He joined GFR in 2017.

+Chris is an invited expert on the W3C’s Audio Working Group and an Ambassador for DataKind.
+He likes Ruby, JavaScript, R and things that go “bloop”.

 [dlr]: http://www.dlr.de
 [isvr]: http://www.southampton.ac.uk/engineering/research/centres/isvr.page